-The Safer Spaces Policy aims to show what kind of conference we’d like to create together; the kinds of behaviours we want to encourage and the behaviours that are unacceptable.
-By using the term “safer space”, we acknowledge that no space is fully safe, but we endeavour to create a space which is safer.
+The Safer Spaces Policy outlines the kinds of behaviours we want to encourage and the behaviours that are unacceptable.
+By using the term “safer space”, we acknowledge that no space is completely safe, but we endeavour to make conference spaces safer for delegates.
 Whilst this policy only applies at official conference spaces, the principles of the Safer Spaces Policy are expected to be followed for the entire duration of the conference.

 People are coming in with a wide range of knowledge, prior experiences and opinions.
-This diversity is valuable, but also means that people may not be on the same page with everything.
-We encourage the sharing of knowledge, but ask that people are proactive in their effort to avoid creating hierarchies of knowledge, that is a space in which .
-In saying this though, people are also coming in with a wide array of assumptions and prejudices.
+This diversity is valuable; however, in saying this, people are also coming in with a wide array of assumptions and prejudices.
 It is important to be aware of the assumptions you are coming in with, as these may not be applicable at Queer Collaborations, particularly surrounding gender.

 Queer Collaborations can be a very intense space, so self-care is important.
 Be proactive and take care of your own well-being.
 Listening Posts are self-nominated people who you can talk to or vent at and their job is to listen to you in a non-judgemental fashion.
-If you want some action taken however, you can talk to a Grievance Officer.
-The role of the Grievance Officers is, in short, to mediate when issues arise.
+However, if you want action taken, you can talk to a Grievance Officer.
+The role of Grievance Officers is, in short, to mediate when issues arise.